scarlehoff/pybliotecario/src/pybliotecario/backend/readme.md

 # Pybliotecario Backends

-There are some subtleties involved when implementing new backends.
-The main thing to take into account is that a new backend will require new API keys and, often, new ways to communicate with the remote server.
+Using different backend requires usually two things: API Keys and an API.

 ## Telegram backend
-For Telegram the process is quite simple and this program will guide you through the process of contacting the [botfather](https://t.me/botfather) and getting an API key.
+For Telegram the process is quite simple, `pybliotecario` will guide you through the process of contacting the [botfather](https://t.me/botfather) and getting an API key.
-The `--init` option will guide you through the process.
+The `--init` option will start the guide.

 ```
 pybliotecario --init